bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/cristian.frant/index.md

 ### Week 5 - 11 May

+- Built a demo of the project with the hardware i had
+- Got more hardware parts and updated the demo

 ### Week 12 - 18 May
+- Started writing code and testing the componenets one by one
+- Tried linking the lcd with the keypad
+- Finished a small demo

 ### Week 19 - 25 May
+- Finished the final code
+- Linked all the parts with each other

 ## Hardware
 1602 LCD with I2C Interface and Blue Backlight